gswcm/portfolio/source/about/index.md

 ## My "dream" job
 I like to work in an environment where my skills can be appreciated and used at full capacity.
 I enjoy the prototyping phase as much as I enjoy finishing up a project and releasing it to the client.
 My mind is open for new technologies but I prefer learning something that has a great potential.
 I like to listen others and I like to be listened.
 I value my time and I like it to be valued by others.

+## The next step of my self-development agenda
+At the time of working on this site (Spring 2018) my plans include but are not limited to
+- Learn **Vue.js _server-side rendering_** technology on the basis of [https://ssr.vuejs.org/en/](https://ssr.vuejs.org/en/) and [https://nuxtjs.org/guide](https://nuxtjs.org/guide) guides;
+- Re-visit **MongoDB** fundaments on the basis of [MongoDB in Action](https://www.manning.com/books/mongodb-in-action-second-edition) book published by _Manning Publications_.

 ## Personal
 I am married with two kids, have a dog and ride a motorcycle.
 I like to walk, swim, and play basketball.
 I enjoy different kinds of music ranging from Deep Purple and AC/DC to a variety of electronic beats.
 I like Alien[s] more than Star Wars and Star Trek.
 Years ago I gave up with social networking.